pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

 1. Directly create a pixmap with ``Pixmap(filename)`` or ``Pixmap(byterray)``.
 The pixmap will then have properties as determined by the image.

-2. Open such files with ``doc = fitz.open(...)``.
-Object ``doc`` will then appear as a document containing a single page.
-Creating a pixmap of this page offers all options available in this context: apply a matrices, choose a colorspace, confine the pixmap to a clip area, etc.
+2. Open such files with ``fitz.open(...)``.
+The result will then appear as a document containing one single page.
+Creating a pixmap of this page offers all options available in this context: apply a matrix, choose colorspace and alpha, confine the pixmap to a clip area, etc.

 Details on Saving Images with ``writeImage()``
 -----------------------------------------------